yingxuanz-11/computing-folder/Teachers-day/smthg_on_ms poh.md

 **H**appy as a lark.
 She always smiles

 someone wrote this:（Can be written into a poem or song and elaborate on her characteristics）

+Maybe you can make one for other teachers?
+Or you can add other adjectives like hard-working or optimistic?